-The number of public charging ports will increase in 2024 as the City plans to add a DC fast charging station in the same lot which will be owned and managed by Xcel Energy.
-Additionally, the City plans to add six Level 2 charging ports each at the Carmody, Whitlock, and Link Recreation Centers.
+The number of public charging ports will increase in 2024 as the City plans to add a DC fast charging station in the same lot, which will be owned and managed by Xcel Energy.
+Additionally, the City plans to add six Level 2 charging ports each at the Carmody, Whitlock, and Link recreation centers.

-It is anticipated that all new public and fleet charging opportunities will be installed in coordination to maximize efficiencies related to maintenance and vendor coordination.
+All new public and fleet charging opportunities will be installed in coordination to maximize efficiencies related to maintenance and vendor coordination.